ubccpsc/310/project/Deliverable1.md

      *
      * @return Promise <any[]>
      *
-     * The promise should fulfill with an array of results for both fulfill and reject.
+     * The promise should fulfill with an array of results.
      * The promise should reject with an InsightError describing the error.
      */
     performQuery(query: any): Promise<any[]>;